 Miriam, the elder sister of Moses who was now about 95 years old, rejoiced in the demise of the Egyptian army and the saving of God’s people.
 She composed a song of victory to God in celebration.

 The crossing of the Red Sea turns up in Scripture many times.

-Now the Israelis are outside Egyptian control and able to head to where God wants to take them.
+Now the Israelites are outside Egyptian control and able to head to where God wants to take them.

 The Songs of Moses and Miriam